IrfanJulian/Food-App/README.md

 # Food Recipes App

 Food Recipes is Website app that collection of many food recipe, on this application you can find a food recipes around the world.
-Happy cooking.
+Happy cooking and then this application is mobile friendly.

 ![Logo](https://raw.githubusercontent.com/IrfanJulian/Food-App/main/Assets/food%20recipes.jpg)